ammaryasser09/hotel-booking-cancellation-prediction/README.md

 * `deposit_type`
 * `customer_type`

+These features were analyzed to understand differences between booking groups and cancellation behavior.

 ---

 # 🧹 Data Preprocessing

-The preprocessing pipeline includes:
+The Machine Learning preprocessing pipeline includes several stages.

-### Missing Values
+## Missing Values

-Missing values were analyzed and handled according to the nature of each feature.
+Missing values were analyzed according to feature type.

-For numerical features:
+### Numerical Features

+Median imputation was used:

 ```python
 SimpleImputer(strategy="median")
 ```

-For categorical features:
+### Categorical Features

+Most-frequent imputation was used:

 ```python
 SimpleImputer(strategy="most_frequent")
 ```

+---

-### Encoding
+## 🔤 Categorical Encoding

-Categorical features were transformed using:
+Categorical variables were transformed using:

 ```python
 OneHotEncoder(handle_unknown="ignore")
 ```

-### Feature Transformation

-A `ColumnTransformer` was used to apply different preprocessing operations to numerical and categorical features.
+This allows categorical features to be converted into numerical representations suitable for Machine Learning models.

 ---

+## 🔧 ColumnTransformer

+A `ColumnTransformer` was used to apply different preprocessing operations to numerical and categorical features within the Machine Learning pipeline.

+This makes the preprocessing process consistent between training and prediction.

+---

 # ⚙️ Feature Engineering

-Several features were created to improve the analysis and Machine Learning process.

-Examples include:
+Feature engineering was used to create more meaningful representations of the booking data.

-### Lead Time Groups
+## ⏱️ Lead Time Groups

-Bookings were grouped into:
+Bookings were grouped according to their lead time:

 ```text
 0–30 days